 - Cherry MX Brown

-- Kailh Copper
+- Kailh Gold, Bronze, and Copper

-- Romer G Tactile
+- Romer G Tactile and GX Blue

 Non-Clicky vs Clicky

-Speed and Force for Gaming
+Speed and Force

 Brown switches on another hand, are in between but they are still fast as they don’t take more than 45cN of force which is exactly equal to that of Red switches but with tactile feedback which feels great.

 Cherry MX Speed Silver and Kailh Speed switches are the best choices for gaming as they are one of the fastest available switches that take a lot less time for actuation than the standard mechanical switches.
 Cherry MX Speed, for example, takes only 1.2mm pre-travel and a total of 3.4mm in total travel while the Cherry MX Red switch takes 2mm pre-travel and a total of 4mm in total travel.
-So, that makes the MX speed a better option in fast response.
+So, that makes the MX speed a better option in a fast response.

-Then comes the Romer G mechanical switches which are present in the Logitech G910 Orion mechanical keyboard which take only 1.5mm pre-travel and is nearly equivalent to the Cherry MX Speed switches for fast actuation.
+Then comes the Romer G mechanical switches which are present in the Logitech G910 Orion mechanical keyboard which take only 1.5mm pre-travel and are nearly equivalent to the Cherry MX Speed switches for fast actuation.
 Yes, it’s expensive but also comes with RGB backlighting and several other features.